normalfaults/api/README.md

 [![Test Coverage](https://codeclimate.com/repos/54c2c15e69568066da0003ed/badges/c6cc02c252d341b6eeb3/coverage.svg)](https://codeclimate.com/repos/54c2c15e69568066da0003ed/feed)
 [![Build Status](https://magnum.travis-ci.com/booz-allen-hamilton/jellyfish-core.svg?token=hzrJLxrVn5bNaxiZp1bx&branch=master)](https://magnum.travis-ci.com/booz-allen-hamilton/jellyfish-core)

-Jellyfish-Core is the API layer of Jellyfish.
-It provides access for the UX and for mobile applications.

 ####Overview

 Project Jellyfish is an IT broker system.
 It allows admins to create a product catalog of any type of service (IaaS, TaaS, PaaS, or even Staff) and allows them to be assigned a cost, and then users can create projects and add those services to a project.
 Jellyfish current supports IaaS via ManageIQ and Chef.

+Project Jellyfish has 3 main components: Jellyfish-Core, Jellyfish-UX, and ManageIQ.
+Jellyfish-Core is the API layer of Jellyfish.
+It provides a REST based API for Jellyfish-UX and for the Jellyfish Mobile application.

 ####Requirments